shader-slang/spec/proposals/027-tuple-syntax.md

 ---------

 This proposal only adds the `()` syntax to construct tuple values but not types.
-Supporting `()` for defining tuple types may introduce nuances and syntax ambiguities that requiers more careful design.
+Supporting `()` for defining tuple types may introduce nuances and syntax ambiguities that require more careful design.
 For this reason, we leave the type syntax as a future work.